Coombe Hill and Chequers trail

 This small hill offers fine views of the Aylesbury Vale and back to Beacon Hill.
 Look out for the tower of Great Kimble Church.
 In the summer months, Chequers Knap is covered in numerous wild flowers, visited by a wide variety of butterflies, bees and other insects.

 Turn back, taking the right hand path that descends Chequers Knap back to the Ridgeway, meeting it near a large beech tree by a metal kissing gate.
 Go through the gate and turn right down a sunken path.
 After 30 metres turn left, down some steps and through a kissing gate.
 Follow the Ridgeway path downhill and then up again.
-After 4 minutes (200m) and 30m past a bench, turn off the Ridgeway onto a branching waymarked path on your left, which follows the contours, until you join a sunken track (bridleway) merging from the right.
+After 4 minutes (200m) and 30m past a bench and at the top of the rise, turn off the Ridgeway onto a branching waymarked path on your left that follows the contours.
+Continue until you join a sunken track (bridleway) merging from the right.

 The disused Rifle Butts on your left were used for target practice by the British armed forces in the 1940s up and until the 1970s.
 The area was cleared of munitions in 2012.